Overdevelopment

 1. Rhodes East

-In the area between the railway line and Concord Road north of Mary Street East in Rhodes, the NSW Government has announced plans for 3,600 dwellings in place of the existing ~140 dwellings, plus an additional 600 new dwellings west of the railway line – an 80% increase in the population.
+In the area between the railway line and Concord Road north of Mary Street East in Rhodes, the NSW Government has announced plans for 3,600 dwellings in place of the existing ~140 dwellings, plus an additional 600 new dwellings west of the railway line – a 55% increase in the population.
 The government’s transport proposals (including a ferry wharf) are inadequate for current residents’ needs, let alone the future needs of Rhodes and Wentworth Point residents.

 2. Concord West & 3.
 North Strathfield

 Key issues raised by locals are recurrent flooding and restricted access via George Street, already causing traffic problems.
 Recent rezoning of the PRCUTS precinct to the west of Concord West station allowing town houses and terrace housing will increase low-rise density over time, while former industrial zones have been rezoned to medium density housing of 5-7 storeys.
-This includes the former Cadwallader/Circle C transformer building at 7 King Street, now zoned for 16m (5 storeys).

-The area north of Bakehouse quarter on the western side of George Street up to Rothwell Avenue is currently zoned R2 residential, also with an 8.5m (2 storey) height limit.
+The area north of Bakehouse Quarter on the western side of George Street up to Rothwell Avenue is currently zoned R2 residential, also with an 8.5m (2 storey) height limit.

 NSW Labor, as part of their 2023 election campaign, said they planned to build greater density around metro stations – they will likely be targeting North Strathfield.